 A final consideration will be the size of your mattress and again we would suggest buying as large as your room and budget will allow.
 A larger size mattress and frame is particularly useful when you share a bed with a partner and goes a long way to ensuring you don’t disturb each other during the night.
 Feeling you have enough space and room to stretch out is an essential part of getting good quality sleep.

 These are the measures you can take to make sure your sleep remains uninterrupted and healthy.
 It starts with your bed.
 As with your mattress, you want to make sure that your duvet and pillows are suitable for your specific needs.
 If you find yourself with tired scratchy eyes in the morning then consider swapping your feather pillows to a man-made equivalent.
 You can also add dust or mite protection covers to reduce the effect these two might have on your sleep.
+You can learn more about natural ways to improve your sleep hygiene at https://rollingpaper.com/

 Try to keep your bed linen washed regularly to help avoid unwanted visitors visiting your bed in the form of mites and bed bugs and to give yourself a psychological boost as you slip between clean crisp sheets at the end of a long day.